A Guide To Buying Your Running Shoes

 THE FIT IS THE MOST IMPORTANT PART OF A RUNNING SHOE – You must ensure that the shoe fits your foot.
 It sounds obvious, but if you run in shoes that do not fit well, you will end up with issues.
 Blisters, black toe nails, even no toenails are common, it can be a painful experience.

 THE TYPE OF RUNNING SHOE IS IMPORTANT – Running shoes can seem complicated, but when you cut through all the crazy marketing you are going to buy either a NEUTRAL SHOE where the midsole is one density EVA , or a SUPPORT SHOE where the midsole has a harder foam on the inside to help stop your foot rolling in (over-pronation).
-There are different levels of support, which is where the complication starts but we have reviewed all our favorites in each category in our TOP 5 section –Take a look and let us help you make the best decision possible.
+There are different levels of support, from some gentle guidance features within the shoe to full-blown motion control features.
+Check out our best running shoes on the market guide here as we've brocken them down in to each category.

 It is recommended to understand if you are a neutral or over-pronator and buy a shoe that suits your action.
 Take a look at our Guide to Choosing The Correct Running Shoe below.